eclipse-hono/hono/readme.md

 ## Using Hono

 Please take a look at the [Developer Guide](https://www.eclipse.org/hono/docs/dev-guide/) which provides examples of how clients can interact with Hono and how to create a custom protocol adapter.

 ## Remote API

-Clients can interact with Hono by means of AMQP 1.0 based message exchanges.
-Please refer to the corresponding [API documentation pages](https://www.eclipse.org/hono/docs/api/) for details:
+Applications can interact with Hono by means of Apache Kafka &trade; or AMQP 1.0 based message exchanges.
+Please refer to the corresponding [API documentation pages](https://www.eclipse.org/hono/docs/api/) for details.

 ## Get in Touch

-Please check out the [Eclipse Hono project home page](https://www.eclipse.org/hono/community/get-in-touch/) for details regarding our mailing list and Gitter channel.
+Please check out the [Eclipse Hono project home page](https://www.eclipse.org/hono/community/get-in-touch/) for details regarding our Gitter channel and mailing list.